Advanced Computer Techniques: Management personality

 Lecht's book The Waves of Change, which attempted to foretell changes in the computer industry, was serialized in Computerworld magazine in 1977 (a first for a trade publication) and published by McGraw-Hill in 1979.
 The foreword was written by Gideon I. Gartner, who would soon found the influential information technology research and advisory firm the Gartner Group.
 Waves of Change sold well and received a positive reception.
 The books, along with his national speaking and lecturing engagements, bolstered both Lecht's and ACT's visibility within the technology industry.

 The eccentricities of the president were balanced by the firm's second-in-command, executive vice-president Oscar H. Schachter, a lawyer who had graduated from Yeshiva College and Harvard Law School and who had a more straight-laced personality.
 Schachter was a neighbor of Lecht's who did some legal work for the company during its inception, served on its early board of directors for a few years, and then joined the company full-time in 1966.
 As Schachter later said, "I was kind of the governor ...
 The person who sat on Charlie, or tried to."

-While with ACT, Schachter would also become a significant presence in the Association of Data Processing Service Organizations (ADAPSO), a rapidly growing industry organization during the 1960s and later.
+While with ACT, Schachter would also become a significant and respected presence in the Association of Data Processing Service Organizations (ADAPSO), a rapidly growing industry organization during the 1960s and later.
+Schacter served in a number of roles with ADAPSO, including providing written testimony to the United States House of Representatives.
+He became chairman of ADAPSO's vendor relations committee in 1980, a body that engaged in discussions with IBM about that company's policies towards independent software vendors.

 ACT was ahead of the industry in hiring female executives.
 There were several at the vice presidential level in the late 1970s and early 1980s.